 561-475-1831

-An accident involving a truck or other commercial vehicle can have a devastating effect on your physical and financial well-being.
-At Schuler, Weisser, Zoeller, Overbeck & Baxter P.A., we understand what you are going through, and we work hard to protect injured people in West Palm Beach and across the state of Florida.
-When a severe injury causes you to miss work, damages your property, and causes stress and strain on your life, our attorneys will be there to help you pick up the pieces and rebuild your life.
+An accident involving a truck or other commercial vehicle can devastate your physical and financial well-being.
+At Schuler, Weisser, Zoeller, Overbeck & Baxter P.A., we understand what you are going through, and we work hard to protect injured people in West Palm Beach and across Florida.
+When a severe injury causes you to miss work, damages your property, and introduces unnecessary strain, our truck accident lawyers can help you pick up the pieces.

-Sharing the road with large commercial trucks, such as 18-wheelers, is an inevitability for almost all drivers.
-Unfortunately, because of the sheer size and weight of these vehicles, even seemingly minor collisions can result in devastating injuries, property damage, and in the most severe instances, death.
-Even with all of the modern safety equipment that passenger cars contain, the size difference between a passenger vehicle and a commercial truck means that, in the event of an accident, motorists can suffer a range of losses that could affect them for the rest of their life.
+Sharing the road with large commercial trucks, such as 18-wheelers, is a certainty for almost all drivers.
+Unfortunately, because of these vehicles’ sheer size and weight, even seemingly minor collisions can result in devastating injuries, property damage, and in the most severe instances, death.
+Even with all of the modern safety equipment that passenger cars contain, the size difference between a passenger vehicle and a commercial truck means that, in the event of an accident, motorists can suffer a range of losses that could affect them for the rest of their lives.

 Do I Need a Lawyer?

-If you are injured in an accident with a large commercial vehicle, the path to justice may be a little more complicated than a typical car accident case.
+Truck Accidents Lawyers In West Palm Beach 2Should you sustain injuries in an accident with a large commercial vehicle, pursuing justice may be more complex than in a typical car accident case.
 In the event of a truck accident, the trucking company’s representatives, legal team, and the insurance companies involved may put undue pressure on you to settle for less than what you deserve or may fight against your rightful claim.

-You need to hire an attorney who has fought and won cases against the large companies that you are about to face, and you need someone who is not afraid to stand up and fight for you.
-It is imperative that you hire a firm that understands how the trucking companies and their insurance representatives work, and who knows what tactics they will try to use to prevent paying you what you are owed.
-An experienced and skilled lawyer will work hard to build the most persuasive case on your behalf and secure you the compensation you are due.
+You need to hire an attorney who has fought and won cases against the large companies you are about to face, and you need someone who is not afraid to stand up and fight for you.
+You need a firm with insight into the trucking industry operations and the tactics they employ to evade paying their share.
+A skilled and experienced lawyer will diligently build a compelling case on your behalf to secure the compensation you deserve.

 Why Choose Schuler, Weisser, Zoeller, Overbeck & Baxter P.A.?

-The attorneys of Schuler, Weisser, Zoeller, Overbeck & Baxter P.A. are widely-recognized for their commitment to their clients and their successes in and out of the courtroom.
-We understand how truck accident cases work, and we know how to maximize your claim to make sure that you can pay your bills, recover from the accident, and move on with your life.
-What’s more is that we will not collect a fee unless we win your case, so there is absolutely no risk for you to contact us and get started with your case today.
+The attorneys of Schuler, Weisser, Zoeller, Overbeck & Baxter P.A. are widely recognized for their commitment to their clients and successes in and out of the courtroom.
+We understand how truck accident cases work and how to maximize your claim to ensure you can pay your bills, recover from the accident, and move on with your life.
+Moreover, without a win, we won’t collect a fee, making it risk-free to contact us and get started today.

 Truck Accident Cases We Handle

-• Mechanical Defect / Malfunction – Manufacturers and trucking companies have a responsibility to make sure that large commercial vehicles are functioning optimally before releasing them out on the roads and highways where a potential defect or malfunction could cause a devastating wreck.
+• Mechanical Defect / Malfunction – Manufacturers and trucking companies must ensure that large commercial vehicles function optimally before releasing them on the road, where a potential defect or malfunction could cause a devastating wreck.

-• Employer Negligence / Liability – The trucking company is responsible for maintaining its fleet of vehicles, hiring and training responsible drivers, and managing them while they are out on the road.
-If there is negligence on the part of the employer, other drivers may suffer unnecessarily.
+• Employer Negligence / Liability – The trucking company is responsible for maintaining its fleet of vehicles, hiring and training responsible drivers, and managing them while on the road.
+If there is negligence on the employer’s part, other drivers may suffer unnecessarily.

-• Driver Error – If a truck driver makes an error such as failing to apply the brakes on time, merging lanes without signaling, or recklessly maneuvering the vehicle, a serious accident may occur.
+• Driver Error – A serious accident may occur if a truck driver makes an error, such as failing to apply the brakes on time, merging lanes without signaling, or recklessly maneuvering the vehicle.

-• No-Zone Accidents – Because of their large size, there are specific zones behind the vehicle where the driver cannot see other vehicles.
-Drivers need to be aware of these zones and exercise caution to prevent an accident.
+• No-Zone Accidents – Because of their large size, there are specific zones behind the vehicle where the driver cannot see other road users.
+Drivers must be aware of these zones and exercise caution to prevent accidents.

-• Wrongful Death – If you have lost a loved one in a fatal crash with a large commercial truck, you have the right to seek justice on their behalf.
+• Wrongful Death – If you have lost a loved one in a fatal crash with a large commercial truck, you can seek justice on their behalf.
 Turn to the attorneys with experience holding the trucking companies responsible for deaths that their drivers cause.

 Type of Large Vehicle Accidents We Handle

 The types of trucks you might see on the road vary.
-They all serve a specific purpose, whether it’s transporting consumer products to a store or removing waste from residential and commercial properties.
+Each serves a specific purpose, be it transporting consumer products to stores or removing waste from residential and commercial properties.
 They are all necessary for our everyday lives but pose a risk to drivers.

-If an accident occurs, a commercial truck can cause severe damage and injuries to the occupants of other vehicles, especially anyone in a small car.
+In an accident, a commercial truck can severely damage other vehicles and injure occupants, especially in small cars.
 There isn’t much competition when a passenger vehicle goes up against an 80,000-pound tractor-trailer or another large truck type.
-There’s also the added danger of cargo flying off the truck and smashing through someone’s car window or causing a fire.
+There’s also the danger of cargo flying off the truck, smashing through someone’s car window, or causing a fire.

 • Tractor-Trailers – This type of vehicle is also known as an 18-wheeler or big rig.
 They carry cargo loads and freight intrastate and throughout the country.
 They’re large enough to weigh up to 80,000 pounds and can cause severe injuries and fatalities in an accident.

 • Dump/Garbage Trucks – Garbage trucks collect trash from commercial and residential properties to take to the landfill or recycling plant.
-Dump trucks can transport construction materials, such as dirt, gravel, and wood.
-Both types of truck have a container on the back of the vehicle to carry these items.
+Dump trucks can transport construction materials like dirt, gravel, and wood.
+Both types of trucks have a container on the back of the vehicle to carry these items.

-• Tow Trucks – Tow trucks are only for transporting vehicles.
-The driver can use certain mechanisms to store the vehicle on the back or pull it behind them.
-A tow truck is much smaller than a tractor-trailer or a tanker truck but can cause just as much damage if it collides with a smaller car.
+• Tow Trucks – Tow trucks are for transporting vehicles.
+The driver can use specific mechanisms to store a car on the back or pull it behind them.
+Though smaller than a tractor-trailer or tanker truck, a tow truck can cause equal damage when colliding with a smaller car.

 • Delivery Trucks – You probably see delivery trucks and vans often.
 Retail stores, online entities, and other companies use them to deliver products directly to someone’s home or business.
-They’re not as large as some of the other commercial trucks but can hold many items and are still weighty.
+They’re not as large as some commercial trucks but can hold many items and are still weighty.

-• Tanker Trucks – This type of vehicle has a large tank on the back to store and transport liquids and gases.
-They pose a serious hazard if a collision occurs.
+• Tanker Trucks – This type of vehicle has a large tank on the back to store and transport liquids and gasses.
+They pose a severe hazard if a collision occurs.
 The hazardous materials could spill out of the tank, causing burns to the occupants of other vehicles.
 They can also lead to a fire or an explosion.

 • Construction Vehicles – Construction workers use these vehicles for different purposes.
 They can lift heavy materials at construction sites, repair damaged roadways, dig holes in the ground, and remove dirt.

 • Buses – Buses are a convenient mode of transportation for residents and tourists.
 However, they are also dangerous.
 Many don’t contain seatbelts.
-Without a safety restraint, passengers can get knocked around during a collision and suffer severe injuries.
+Without a safety restraint, a collision can knock passengers around, causing severe injuries.

-• Flatbed Trucks – A flatbed truck is exactly what it sounds like it should be.
+• Flatbed Trucks – A flatbed truck is just what it sounds like it should be.
 The vehicle has a flat truck bed on the back that doesn’t have sides or a roof.
-The design allows for the transport of logs and other large items that won’t fit into an enclosed trailer.
+The design allows for transporting logs and other oversized items that won’t fit into an enclosed trailer.

-If you were involved in an accident with one of the trucks above or another kind of commercial truck, you should contact Schuler, Weisser, Zoeller, Overbeck & Baxter P.A. immediately.
-We have experience handling these types of cases and pursuing the financial compensation our clients need and deserve.
+If you were involved in an accident with one of the trucks above or another commercial truck, you should contact Schuler, Weisser, Zoeller, Overbeck & Baxter P.A. immediately.
+We have experience handling these cases and pursuing the financial compensation our clients need and deserve.

 Frequently Asked Questions

-When an 18-wheeler accident wreaks havoc on your life, you may not know where to turn for help.
-You certainly didn’t count on the accident happening, and may not know what your legal options are.
-We are here to help explain your options and help you through the process of securing the fair and just compensation that you need.
+When an 18-wheeler accident wreaks havoc on your life, you may not know where to seek help.
+You undoubtedly didn’t count on the accident happening and may not know what your legal options are.
+We are here to help explain your options and help you secure the fair and just compensation you need.
 Contact us at 561.689.8180 if you have questions about an accident that happened to you or a loved one.
 We have also provided the answers to a few frequently asked questions below.

 Truck accidents can happen for any number of reasons, but commonly-reported causes of accidents include: